Knowledge base

 restic forget --tag folders --keep-last 1 --prune

-This button allows you to delete the scheduling of your backup:
+This button allows you to remove the backup schedule:

 Uninstall the Swiss Backup extension

-It is necessary to delete the backup scheduling (see above) before being able to delete the Swiss Backup extension:
+You must delete the backup schedule (see above) before you can uninstall the Swiss Backup extension: